nmn0gueira/mpc-experiments/emp/README.md

 ## Additional Notes
 - `xtabs`:
-    - The `average` function has two implementations: One that uses integers and reveals the sum and count of the values before calculating the averages themselves to avoid working with floats inside the circuit and another that uses floats and performs the whole computation within the circuit.
-The first implementation is faster while leaking more information about the data, while the second is slower but more secure.
+    - The `average` function has two implementations:
+        - One that uses integers and either reveals the sum and count of the values before calculating the averages themselves or calculates the averages with integer division (default) to avoid working with floats inside the circuit, making it faster and more efficient at the expense of leaking more information about the data or losing some precision, respectively.
+        - One that uses floats and performs the whole computation within the circuit, maintaining precision and avoiding leaking information about the data, but at the cost of performance.
 - `hist2d`:
     - The `hist2d` function uses integers for the binning of the data.
 This may very slightly impact precision loss in binning but proves much more efficient.
 An implementation that works with floats is included as well.